 Anaerobic gram positive rod, P. acnes.
-As of 2018 the Propionibacterium (PubMed), P. humerusii, P. namnetense, P. acnes , P. avidum, P. granulosum are all now Cutibacterium.
+As of 2018 (PubMed), P. humerusii, P. namnetense, P. acnes , P. avidum, P. granulosum are all now Cutibacterium.
 For now (1/1/18) I am not going to change the text in the Compendium until the name change is more established.

 Post op wound infections where there is hair, often associated with devitalized tissue or prosthetic material.
 There can be months between the surgery and the clinical manifestation of the disease.
 Given its association with hair, it is found as a problem with neurosurgical operations: VP shunts, laminectomy infections, craniotomy infections, discitis is a commoner manifestation.

-P. avidum associated with prosthetic joints (PubMed).
+P. avidum associated with prosthetic joint infections (PubMed).

 In a series of 522 patients with P. acnes bacteremia, 3.5% of isolates turned out to be significant (PubMed).
 I do not think I have seen one, much less 522.
 Makes one wonder about their blood culture technique, or perhaps it was an adolescent hospital.

 It may cause/be associated with the SAPHO syndrome (seronegative arthritis associated with skin manifestations and to show synovitis, acne, pustulosis, hyperostosis, and osteitis with and without sterile multifocal osteomyelitis.
-Sounds unpleasant). and treatment decreases symptoms (Online ref).
+Sounds unpleasant) and treatment decreases symptoms (Online ref).

 Although I often say the three most dangerous words in medicine are "In my experience", in my experience clindamycin works better.
 So there.
 BTW.
 It is usually resistant to metronidazole.